QUICK ESCAPE FROM SITE

 Emergency or ex parte order for protection remedy

-• Legislation should create an emergency or ex parte order for protection as a vital aspect of a domestic violence law.
-An ex parte order for protection is based upon the assumption that the complainant/survivor is in danger of immediate harm and must be protected by the state.
-The safety of a complainant/survivor and her children should be the most urgent priority of the legislation.
+• Legislation should include an emergency or ex parte protection order as a vital aspect of a domestic violence law.
+An ex parte protection order is based upon the assumption that the victim is in danger of immediate harm and must be protected by the state.
+The safety of a victim and her children should be the most urgent priority of the legislation.

 “(1) Where an application is made ex parte to the court for a protection order, the court shall issue an interim protection order if it considers the order to be in the best interest of the applicant.